Google Ads Maximize Conversions Daily Budget Spending Strategy: Why Your Budget Explodes And How to Fix It

 80% of spend before noon

-Conversions clustered early
+conversions clustered early

-No budget left for afternoon traffic
+no budget left for afternoon traffic

 It’s not a broken bid strategy, it’s an obedient employee following the directions you set.
+These are directions determined by your campaign settings.

 Can Google really spend 2× my daily budget with Maximize Conversions?